What is No CS Degree?

 If you would like to be featured, please send an email with some information about yourself such as key achievements, how you learned, etc. Obviously the more interesting the better!

 In terms of what "successful" means, you don't have to be a millionaire or anything like that.
-If you've obtained a software engineer job, made a cool product or are just kicking ass in some way, please get in touch.
+If you've obtained a software engineer job or just made a cool product, please get in touch.
 A reminder - you must code yourself (hiring someone doesn't count) and you must not have a CS degree.

 What are these affiliate links?